 You may be wondering why the word for small, which is bach, can also be seen as fach.
 In Welsh there are things called mutations (treiglad), where the starting letter or letters change depending on what precedes it.
 It’s a fairly in depth set of rules so I won’t get into here.

-I’ll just highlight the point so that you’re not left despairing when you look at the dictionary (or Google translate) for a word that doesn’t seem to exist.
+I’ll just highlight this point so that you’re not left despairing when you look at the dictionary (or Google translate) for a word that doesn’t seem to exist.

 Some examples of mutations are: